Urban-Monk/alien-invasion/README.md

 # alien-invasion

 Alien invasion is a clone of popular arcade game with same name.
-I created this game in order to improve my understanding the concepts of "Object-Oriented-Programming" and of course my overall python skills.
+I created this game in order to improve my understanding of the concepts of "Object-Oriented-Programming" and of course my overall python skills.

 In Alien Invasion, the player controls a ship that appears at